alexbudmsft/dbgscript/docs/Lua/TypedObject.rst

    property, like ``name``.
 In that case, ``obj.name`` and ``obj['name']`` will yield the ``name`` property instead of performing a field lookup.

+.. method:: TypedObject.readString([count]) -> string

+   Read an ANSI string from the target process starting at this object's address. `count` (optional) specifies the maximum number of characters to read.

+.. method:: TypedObject.readWideString([count]) -> string

+   Read a wide string from the target process starting at this object's address. `count` (optional) specifies the maximum number of characters to read.

+.. attribute:: TypedObject.deref() -> TypedObject

+   Dereference the current object, if it's a pointer or array.

+.. method:: TypedObject.getRuntimeObject() -> TypedObject

+   Attempts to dynamically down-cast the current object if it has a vtable.

 .. method:: #obj

    If this object represents an array, returns its length, otherwise raises an